 How it works

-Common applications of this device include multi-channel AV streaming systems, high resolution AV signage systems and for media playback in exhibits or kiosks.
+Common applications of this device include multi-channel AV streaming systems, high-resolution AV signage systems and media playback in exhibits or kiosks.

 Key features of this product include